Maprotiline: Pharmacodynamics

 Maprotiline exhibits strong effects as a norepinephrine reuptake inhibitor with only weak actions for the reuptake of serotonin and dopamine.
 It is also a strong antagonist of the H_{1} receptor, a moderate antagonist of the 5-HT_{2} and α_{1}-adrenergic receptors, and a weak antagonist of the D_{2} and muscarinic acetylcholine receptors.
 Maprotiline has also more recently been identified as a potent antagonist of the 5-HT_{7} receptor, with this action potentially playing an important role in its antidepressant effectiveness.
 The drug is a strong antihistamine, but unlike most TCAs, has minimal anticholinergic effects.

-The pharmacological profile of maprotiline explains its antidepressant, sedative, anxiolytic, and sympathomimetic activities.
+The pharmacological profile of maprotiline explains its antidepressant, sedative, and anxiolytic activities.
 In accordance to the pharmacological characteristics it is used in the treatment of depression, such as depression associated with agitation or anxiety.
 Additionally, it shows strong antagonism against reserpine-induced effects in animal studies, as do the other 'classical' antidepressants.
 Although maprotiline behaves in most regards as a 'first-generation antidepressant' it is commonly referred to as 'second-generation antidepressant'.

 The postulated mechanism of maprotiline is that it acts primarily by potentiation of central adrenergic synapses by blocking reuptake of norepinephrine at nerve endings.
 This pharmacological action is thought to be primarily responsible for the drug's antidepressant and anxiolytic effects.
 It is a strong norepinephrine reuptake inhibitor with only weak effects on serotonin and dopamine reuptake.
 At higher doses, however, maprotiline increases serotonergic transmission and increases the level of serotonin available.